 During 2008, Teekay announced that its Board of Directors had authorized the repurchase of up to \$200 million of shares of its Common Stock in the open market, subject to cancellation upon approval by the Board of Directors.
-As at December 31, 2009, Teekay had not repurchased any shares of Common Stock pursuant to such authorizations.
-The total remaining share repurchase authorization at December 31, 2009, was \$200 million.
+As at December 31, 2010, Teekay had repurchased approximately 1.2 million shares of Common Stock for \$40.1 million pursuant to such authorizations.
+The total remaining share repurchase authorization at December 31, 2010, was \$159.9 million.